henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 ```bash
 scp <username>@milou.uppmax.uu.se:/proj/g2015031/labs/gatk/vcfs/MERGED.illumina.\* ./
 ```

+Do the same thing for the vcf that you have created in your home directory.

 By now, IGV should be launching.
 The first thing we want to do is make sure we have the right reference.